sil-lead/ACR-Illustrations-updater/README.md

 ```
 perl clean-index.pl
 ```
 This script fetches the index from the _Afghan Children Reading Illustrations_ collection that is already installed on the computer and adds the contents of your new `index.txt` to it.
-If the _ACR Illustrations_ collection is not installed (to be specific, if it is not installed in `C:\ProgramData\SIL\ImageCollections\Afghan Children Read`), the script will give an error message and stop.
+If the _ACR Illustrations_ collection is not installed (specifically, if there is no  `C:\ProgramData\SIL\ImageCollections\Afghan Children Read\index.txt` already present), the script will give an error message and stop.

 # 7) Make the installer

-Double click the `ACR-installer.iss` file. **Innosetup** should open.
+Double click the **ACR-installer.iss** file. **Innosetup** should open.

-You can change the AppVersion to reflect updates to _ACR Illustrations_.
+You can edit the AppVersion value to reflect updates to _ACR Illustrations_.
 Do not edit any of the other values.

 **IMPORTANT:** Do not change the AppId GUID.
 If you do, you will create a second _ACR Illustrations_ collection on the user's computer.

 Click **Build:Compile**.
-That should create `/ACR-output/Install ACR Illustrations.exe`.
+That should create `Install ACR Illustrations-VERSION_NUMBER.exe` in the `output` folder.

 # 8) Run the installer

-Double click the `Install ACR Illustrations.exe` file to install the new illustrations.
-When it is done, look in `%programdta%\SIL\ImageCollections\`.
+Double click the **Install ACR Illustrations-VERSION_NUMBER.exe** file to install the new illustrations.
+When it is done, look in the `%programdta%\SIL\ImageCollections` folder.
 You should see your collection.
 Finally, run Bloom and search for one of your images.

 # Background information: File locations